Hello. If you’ve made it here and you like to nerd out and you need a freelance writer or an editor’s perspective, you’re in luck.

 I’m a skilled writer and content creator with an editorial and marketing background and an eye for design.
 I love to connect readers with stories–whether they’re long-form features, proposals, or just a telling line about the people behind a business.

 Samuel Taylor Coleridge defined prose as “words in their best order” and poetry as “the best words in their best order.”
 I strive for the latter in everything I write.
 I hold degrees in journalism and poetry.

 In my free time, I root for the Louisville Cardinals, try not to cry about basketball, write, read books, sew, listen to music, and go outside.

 Styles: Chicago and AP

-Areas of particular interest: Medtech/medical devices, American history (particularly mid-19th and late-20th centuries), American literature, Romantic poetry, environmental and material sciences
+Areas of particular interest: Medtech/medical devices, American history (particularly mid-19th and late-20th centuries), American literature, Romantic poetry, true crime, environmental and material sciences

 Technical Proficiencies: Microsoft Office, Twitter, Facebook, LinkedIn and WordPress